ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-06-aws-codedeploy.md

 Hosted git with integrations into IAM, EventBridge, and Lambda.

 # Code Pipeline
 Jenkins sort of thing except on AWS.
-Easy to
+Easy to integration with ECR (to build container images).
+Integates with GitHub.
+In V1 CodePipeline could poll GitHub or use HTTP Webhooks.
+V2 integration uses CodeStar Source Connections.